marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 This project provides a serverless function that receives webhooks from DatoCMS when new uploads are created.
 For large images (>5MB), it automatically applies imgix optimization parameters, creates a new optimized version in your DatoCMS Media Library, and optionally can delete the original high-resolution upload.

+The project also includes a commented-out implementation for directly replacing assets in-place (rather than creating duplicates), which can be enabled if needed.

 ### Key Features

 - **Automatic Image Optimization**: Uses imgix parameters to optimize large images (>5MB)